jamie-anson/MIse-en-place/mise-en-place-output/context-cards/extension.md

 ### `deactivate`

-**Summary:** This function deactivates a specific feature or functionality.
+**Summary:** This function deactivates a specific feature or function.

 **Signature:** `function deactivate()`